 Phnom Sasear is one of the caves about 10 kilometers outside of Kampot.
 The cave is small, and there is an ancient Buddhist shrine inside.

 From Phnom Penh, a taxi or minibus for a 3 hour trip, about $5.
 From Kep, a half hour ride by car, tuk tuk or motorcycle.
-From SihanoukVille, a taxi for about $4/person, leaving from in front of the market, or $25 for the whole car for a 2 hour trip.
-Also, G'Day Mate offers a van service for about $7, or Rith Mony has a full sized bus.
+From SihanoukVille, a taxi for about $4/person, leaving from in front of the market, or $25 for the whole car for a 2 hour trip, or a 2 hour bus ride for about $7.
 Check the Sihanoukville site for departure times.